CaryLandholt/AngularFun/CONTRIBUTING.md

 All breaking changes have to be mentioned in the footer with the description of the change, justification, and migration notes

 ```
-BREAKING CHANGE: gulp dev task has been deprecated
+BREAKING CHANGE: grunt dev task has been deprecated

-gulp dev was superfluous
+grunt dev was superfluous

 Before:
-gulp dev
+grunt dev

 After:
-gulp
+grunt
 ```

 ##### Referencing Issues